cordero-c-perez/ANOVA/one_factor.md

 however I find it very unlikely that someone would pay this for 24 hours.

-Because of the above, I chose to exlcude trips that exceed 12 hours as the total cost for a 12 hour rental exceeds 100 dollars and becomes cost prohibitive as retail stores have bikes available with a purchase price starting at 100 dollars.
+Because of the above, I chose to exclude trips that exceed 12 hours as the total cost for a 12 hour rental exceeds 100 dollars and becomes cost prohibitive as retail stores have bikes available with a purchase price starting at 100 dollars.
 Further, I chose to exclude all trips that are